 4. Breast Implant Shapes – Round Breast Implants or Teardrop Shaped Implants (Anatomical)

 Are round implants or Teardrop shaped breast implants better?
 The answer like most things is that it depends on numerous factors.
 Things to concider include;

 They may be available in a round shape or tear-drop shape.

 Can you tell what type or shape of the implant was used AFTER surgery

 In women who have a moderate amount of breast tissue, it can be difficult to tell whether an augmentation has been performed with either round or anatomically shaped implants.
 Even surgeons can’t spot the difference as good results look natural, and breasts also tend to adapt to a natural teardrop shape over time.

-- Round implants, a popular option, can leave patients with just as natural-looking results as teardrop implants in many cases, so long as the right Surgical placement approach is used.
+Round implants, can leave patients with just as natural-looking results as teardrop implants in many cases, so long as they use the right Surgical placement approach.

-- Droopy breast skin may require a breast lift or a combined surgery of a Breast Lift/Breast Augmentation using breast implants (Breast Augmentation Mastopexy).
+Droopy breast skin may require a breast lift or a combination surgery of a Breast Lift/Breast Augmentation using breast implants (Breast Augmentation Mastopexy).

 Anatomical implants must have a textured surface to reduce the amount of implant movement within the breast pocket.
 Ask your Surgeon about textural differences and preferences.

 Round implants are usually available in a smooth or textured surface (Mentor or Motiva).
 Teardrop implants HAVE more textured surfaces; ask your Surgeon about the PROS and CONS.
 Remember, if a teardrop implant rotates, it might look unnatural or deformed in shape, requiring surgical correction.